gpric001/rshell/README.md

 ##Features:

-Runs executables from bash's /bin directory, such as "ls" and "pwd" Built in "echo" command that echo's parameter
+-Runs executables from bash's /bin directory, such as "ls" and "pwd" -Built in "echo" command that echo's parameter
-Built in "exit" command to close shell
+-Built in "exit" command to close shell
-Built in "test" command that tests files, given flag and path test accepts flags "-e" which tests for file existence
+-Built in "test" command that tests files, given flag and path -test accepts flags "-e" which tests for file existence
-		   "-d" which tests if directory and for existence "-f" which tests if file is regular and for existence test may be used in alternative format: [ -e /directory/file.ext ] If no flag is specified for test, program will assume -e
+ 		  - "-d" which tests if directory and for existence
+		  - "-f" which tests if file is regular and for existence -test may be used in alternative format: [ -e /directory/file.ext ] -If no flag is specified for test, program will assume -e

-Commmands can but used with single connectors or conenctors chained together Connector "&&" will execute command after connector only if command before connector is successful Connector "||" will execute command after connector only if command before connector fails Connector ";" will simply execute next command following the semicolon
+-Commmands can but used with single connectors or conenctors chained together -Connector "&&" will execute command after connector only if command before connector is successful -Connector "||" will execute command after connector only if command before connector fails -Connector ";" will simply execute next command following the semicolon

-Anything after "#" symbol will be considered a comment
+-Anything after "#" symbol will be considered a comment

 ##Examples: